Ivanhoe (1952 film): Plot

 Richard the Lionheart, the Norman King of England, vanishes while returning from the Crusades.
 One of his knights, the Saxon Wilfred of Ivanhoe, searches for him, finally finding him being held by Leopold of Austria for an enormous ransom.
 Richard's treacherous brother, Prince John, knows about it but does nothing, enjoying ruling in his absence.

 Back in England, Ivanhoe, pretending to be a minstrel, meets Sir Brian de Bois-Guilbert and Sir Hugh de Bracy, two of Prince John's Norman supporters.
-When the Norman party seeks shelter for the night, Ivanhoe leads them to Rotherwood, the home of his father, Cedric the Saxon.
+When the party seeks shelter for the night, Ivanhoe leads them to Rotherwood, the home of his father, Cedric the Saxon.
 Cedric welcomes the knights coldly while Ivanhoe sneaks into the chamber of the Lady Rowena, Cedric's ward, and they kiss.
-Later, in private, Ivanhoe pleads with Cedric to aid in raising the ransom of 150,000 marks of silver to free Richard, but Cedric wants no part of helping any Norman.
+Later, in private, Ivanhoe pleads with Cedric to help raise the ransom of 150,000 marks of silver, but Cedric wants no part of assisting any Norman.
 When Ivanhoe leaves, Wamba, Cedric's jester, asks to go with him and is made his squire.
-Later, the two men rescue the Jew, Isaac of York, another guest of Cedric's, from two Norman soldiers.
+Later, they rescue the Jew Isaac of York, another guest of Cedric's, from two Norman soldiers.
 Shaken, Isaac decides to return home to Sheffield.
 Ivanhoe escorts him there.
-Isaac's daughter Rebecca gives Ivanhoe jewels, without her father's knowledge, to buy a horse and armour for an important jousting tournament at Ashby.
+Isaac's daughter Rebecca gives Ivanhoe her jewels without her father's knowledge to buy a horse and armor for an important jousting tournament intended to strengthen support for Prince John.

 Many nobles are at the tournament, including Prince John.
 The Norman knights Brian de Bois-Guilbert, Hugh de Bracy, Front de Boeuf, Philip de Malvoisin and Ralph de Vipont defeat all Saxon comers.
 Then a mysterious Saxon knight appears, arrayed all in black, his face hidden behind his helm.
-He declines to reveal his name, but challenges all five Normans.
+He declines to give his name, but challenges all five Normans.
 He easily defeats Malvoisin, Vipont and Front de Boeuf, one after the other.
 When Ivanhoe salutes Rebecca, Bois-Guilbert is immediately smitten by her beauty.
 While Ivanhoe bests Bracy, he is seriously wounded in the shoulder.
 By this point, his identity has been guessed by his father and Robin Hood.
 In the last bout against Bois-Guilbert, Ivanhoe falls from his horse.
 He is carried off, to be tended to by Rebecca.